mateuszRybczonek/vue-cookbook/chapters/01-introduction.md

 # Introduction

-## The Cookbook vs the Guide
+## What is the Cookbook?

-How is the cookbook different from the guide?
-Why is this necessary?
+The cookbook is a place where you can find solutions for common cases needed in most of projects.
+It also contains some interesting examples of not so common, but interesting issues.

+Imagine starting a new project that needs the most common mechanisms like, navbar with hamburger menu or expandable sidebar.
+Instead of starting from scratch and creating it again, or looking for a code in some of your previous projects why not have it all in one place, ready to use and adjustable enough to fit project-specific requirements.

+This is why Cookbook was created.

+See the basic concepts and rules below:

-* Greater Focus: In the guide, we’re essentially telling a story.
-Each section builds on and assumes knowledge from each previous section.
-In the cookbook, each recipe can and should stand on its own.
-This means recipes can focus on one specific aspect of Vue, rather than having to give a general overview.
+* Independent recepies: each recipe should stand on its own.
+This means single recipe should focus on one specific use case.
+Recepies should not be coupled to each other and you should be able to extract required components with least effort required.

-* Greater Depth: To avoid making the guide too long, we try to include only the simplest possible examples to help you understand each feature.
-Then we move on.
-In the cookbook, we can include more complex examples, combining features in interesting ways.
-Each recipe can also be as long and detailed as it needs to be, in order to fully explore its niche.

-* Teaching JavaScript: In the guide, we assume at least intermediate familiarity with ES5 JavaScript.
-For example, we won’t explain how Array.prototype.filter works in a computed property that filters a list.
-In the cookbook however, essential JavaScript features (including ES6/2015+) can be explored and explained in the context of how they help us build better Vue applications.

-* Exploring the Ecosystem: For advanced features, we assume some ecosystem knowledge.
-For example, if you want to use single-file components in Webpack, we don’t explain how to configure the non-Vue parts of the Webpack config.
-In the cookbook, we have the space to explore these ecosystem libraries in more depth - at least to the extent that is universally useful for Vue developers.

-## What we’re looking for
+* Proper explanation: each recipe should contain a code example and possibly step by step explanaition how to recreate a solution

+* Exploring the Ecosystem: cookbook is also a space where we can explore the libraries ecosystem in more depth.

+## Main goal
 The Cookbook gives developers examples to work off of that both cover common or interesting use cases, and also progressively explain more complex detail.
-Our goal is to move beyond a simple introductory example, and demonstrate concepts that are more widely applicable, as well as some caveats to the approach.

-If you’re interested in contributing, please initiate collaboration by filing an issue under the tag cookbook idea with your concept so that we can help guide you to a successful pull request.
-After your idea has been approved, please follow the template below as much as possible.
-Some sections are required, and some are optional.
-Following the numerical order is strongly suggested, but not required.
+The main goal is to create first point of contact when looking for a solution for most common issues and give space for sharing more complex and unique solutions.

 ### Recipes should generally: